IRMA-LAB/grab_common/libcdpr/README.md

 To use this library include the following headers according to the functionalities you need:
 - `"kinematics.h"` for zero-order kinematics of a generic CDPR;
+- `"diffkinematics.h"` for first-order kinematics of a generic CDPR;
-- `"diffkinematics.h"` for first and second-order kinematics of a generic CDPR;
+- `"diff2kinematics.h"` for second-order kinematics of a generic CDPR;
+- `"dynamics.h"` for dynamics of a generic CDPR;
+- `"statics.h"` for statics of a generic CDPR;
-- `"types.h"` for robot components and parameters structures.
+- `"cdpr_types.h"` for robot components and parameters structures;
+- `"under_actuated_utils.h"` for all previous elements but specifically tailored for an under-actuated CDPR;

 Please refer to code documentation below to obtain more detailed information about usage of single functions and classes contained in this library.